vegawidget/vegawidget/CONTRIBUTING.md

 <br>

 Please roxygenize as a part of your pull-request.
-Let’s all do our best to keep to the current CRAN verision of roxygen2.
+Let’s all do our best to keep to the current CRAN version of roxygen2.

 ### Versioning